bluenviron/mediamtx/README.md

    ./rtsp-simple-server
    ```

 3. Publish a stream.
-For instance, you can publish a video file with _FFmpeg_:
+For instance, you can publish a video/audio file with _FFmpeg_:

    ```
    ffmpeg -re -stream_loop -1 -i file.ts -c copy -f rtsp rtsp://localhost:8554/mystream